Lecture recording & Live streaming

 Owing to the podcasts, knowledge transfer can take place regardless of time and place.
 As a result, students can decide for themselves when and where they want to listen to a lecture.
 In addition, it is now possible to involve students living far away in events.

-Live streams can be broadcasted from all lecture halls with a podcast infrastructure.
-The transmission of projector image, lecture hall audio and an eventual room camera image will take place with a delay of approx. 30 seconds and either via ILIAS (standard for lectures) or Tobira.
-A transmission to YouTube is only possible in exceptional cases.
-In ILIAS, an integrated chat can be used to communicate with remote participants.
+Since September 2021, live streams can be broadcasted from all podcast lecture halls.
+The transmission of projector screen, lecture hall audio, and any potential camera feed occurs with a delay of approximately 20 seconds, either via ILIAS (standard for lectures) or Tobira.
+Broadcasting to YouTube is only possible in exceptional cases.
+In ILIAS, communication with external participants is possible through an integrated chat.

 Features of the live stream service